mtozzo/achievers-api-tutorial/tutorial/step9.md

 ![step9b](screenshots/step9b.png)

 Congratulations!
-You now have a working Achievers API integration that allows you to create recognitions within the Achievers Platform!
+You now have a working Achievers API integration that allows you to post recognitions to the Achievers Platform!